Blossom End Rot (BER) is a common physiological plant disorder.

 In case, the plants are already affected, take right measures to reserve the damage and restore your plant to health.

-Here’s a list of measures that you can take to control Blossom-End rot.
+Here’s a list of control measures you can take to control Blossom-End rot.

 - Maintain the soil pH level around 6.5 to make sure it is not acidic for the plants.
 At the start of the season have a soil test done.